MbinOrg/mbin/README.md

 ## Introduction

-Mbin is a decentralized content aggregator, voting, discussion and microblogging platform running on the fediverse.
-It can communicate with various ActivityPub services, including but not limited to: Mastodon, Lemmy, Pixelfed, Pleroma and PeerTube.
+Mbin is a decentralized content aggregator, voting, discussion, and microblogging platform running on the fediverse.
+It can communicate with various ActivityPub services, including but not limited to: Mastodon, Lemmy, Pixelfed, Pleroma, and PeerTube.

 Mbin is a fork and continuation of [/kbin](https://codeberg.org/Kbin/kbin-core), but community-focused.
 Feel free to chat on [Matrix](https://matrix.to/#/#mbin:melroy.org).
 Pull requests are always welcome.